Hiroshi Aramata: Biography

 Thus as a small side project, he began writing a novel entitled Teito Monogatari that would incorporate elements of lesser known Eastern occult phenomena with recognizable modern Japanese history.
 When the novel was published in 1985, it became a bestseller and earned him a great amount of recognition and prestige.

 The success of Teito Monogatari provided him the necessary financial resources to fund his various natural history related compendiums.
 In 1987 he began publishing the Atlas Anima, which introduced the works of Conrad Gessner and Georges-Louis Leclerc, Comte de Buffon to modern Japanese readers.
 Subsequently, this work is credited with eventually leading to a rediscovery of Western Natural History in Japan.

 Since then, his reputation has grown increasingly popular in Japan as a man renowned for his encyclopedic knowledge on various subjects.
 He is one of Japan's most prolific writers, having authored and translated over a hundred different books, both fictional and non-fictional.
 His works span a wide range of topics from the occult to natural history, literary criticism, biology, cartography, and iconography.
 He is also known for his "Aramata Collection", a private library housing thousands of rare books from the 18th and 19th centuries.

 He has served as a judge on the Osamu Tezuka Cultural Prize since its inception and has done likewise for the Japan Fantasy Novel Award.
 He is also a member of the Science Fiction and Fantasy Writers of Japan association.

 He was also an admirer and close friend of manga artist Shigeru Mizuki.
 Along with acclaimed yokai expert Natsuhiko Kyogoku, Aramata is a senior member of Shigeru Mizuki's Kwai (Scary Team) Organization.
 He also was one of the producers of the "Oh!
 Mizuki Shigeru" Exhibition in Tokyo.

+He had a cameo appearance in a horror film directed by Kōji Shiraishi, titled Noroi: The Curse, released in 2005.
+He was cast in a minor role, including Dankan and Ai Iijima.